jieluyan/Diff-AMP50/README.md

 7. Download ESM2 to screen for biological rationality
 8. Generate biological sequences that meet the requirements

+## Quick start

+- Download and install the entire project.
+Also, download the model files from Google Drive (find the link at the bottom) and place them in the correct location according to the project structure.
+- `uv add requests` (Install all the required packages.)
+-  `uv run generate` (Generate 50,000 sequences and the top 100 ranked sequences, then save them to library.fasta and top.fasta, respectively, in the generate folder.)

+## License
+MIT (see LICENSE).

 ## The arguments

 - `python == 3.10`